sipeed/MaixPy/projects/app_thermal160_camera/README_EN.md

 # MaixCAM Thermal160 Real-time Thermal Imaging

 This is a MaixPy v4 Thermal160 live-view app for MaixCAM2.
 It receives 160x120 thermal frames over UART, parses the tail telemetry, and renders pseudo-color live video with center temperature, min/max markers, and NUC status.
+The 24-hour history recorder is now built into this app, so no separate history app is required.

 ## Hardware Requirements